 Nearly all of the audiovisual materials in the core exhibition have German and English subtitles.
 Some videos in German Sign Language are available in the sound booths in the Sound Room.

 Text is also provided for all of the sound portions of our JMB App.
 When watching videos, you can turn on subtitles in your language.
-Soon you will be able to download the app before your museum visit free of charge in the Apple App Store for iOS or the Google Play Store for Android.
+You can download the JMB App free of charge in the Google Play Store or Apple App Store.

 If you have a vision impairment or are blind and you are planning to visit the museum, the following information is relevant to you:

 - The Jewish Museum Berlin does not have a tactile floor path.